 The doctors are being trained to deal with chemical, biological, radiological and nuclear disaster, thats why the programme is being termed as CBRN.

-Types of Warfare
+Types of Warfarenuclearwarfare1

 Chemical Warfare – Toxic properties of chemicals used as weapons to kill, injure or incapacitate enemy.
 They are classified as weapons of mass destruction by the UN.